 During the course of my journey as a professional nanny I have done a lot of research into the science and psychology of child development.
 I have found that I really resonate with the RIE (respectful) parenting method (originating from Magda Gerber), Positive Parenting (Debbie Godfrey), and Gentle Parenting.

-To all the mothers out there… blessing to you.
+To all the mothers out there… blessings to you.

 Please join the discussions in our exclusive free Facebook Group.